8 Things You Must Know If You Have A Fatty Liver

 These include table sugar, foods with added sugar or maltodextrin, fructose, polydextrose, high fructose corn syrup, honey, golden syrup, molasses, jams, preserves made with sugar, candies, sweet desserts, chocolate and ice-cream, muffins, donuts, pizza, pretzels, chips, pastry, cakes and biscuits.
 The best types of chocolate for those with a fatty liver are stevia-sweetened chocolate.

 2. Increase the amount of raw plant food in your diet

 Raw vegetables and fruits are the most powerful liver healing foods.
 These raw foods help to cleanse and repair the liver filter, so that it can trap and remove more fat and toxins from the blood stream.
 Eat an abundance of vegetables (cooked and raw salads) and fresh fruits.
-Eat a large salad every day, or better still twice a day and use a nice dressing made with cold pressed oils and apple cider vinegar and lemon juice.
-Some people only eat salads during summer as this is the way they have been educated.
+Eat a large salad every day, or much better still twice a day, and use a nice dressing made with cold pressed oils and apple cider vinegar and lemon juice.
+Some people only eat salads during summer, as this is the way they have been educated.
 Forget this habit, as your liver needs raw food every day!

 3. Eat first class protein with every meal or if you have sudden hunger

 - All seafood fresh or canned (avoid smoked or deep-fried seafood)

 - Whey protein powder, especially Synd-X Protein powder designed for fatty liver people